 Although I’ve spent a long time highlighting the caves be assured that Caves beach is also just a lovely patrolled beach to be enjoyed.

-Caves Beach has disabled parking beside Stuart Chalmers Park.
+Caves Beach has two accessible parking spaces beside Stuart Chalmers Park.

-The Caves Beach Surf Lifesaving Club have a Sandcruiser beach wheelchair (same as BJ’s chair) available for use during the life guard season.
+The Caves Beach Surf Lifesaving Club has a Sandcruiser beach wheelchair (same as BJ’s chair) available for use during the life guard season.
 You can contact them here for more information.

 Check the tides before heading to the beach.
 Low tide is required to have easy beach wheelchair access to the caves.